HMS Hecate (A137): History

 On 21 April 1971, two launches attached to HMS Hecate were towed out to sea and bombed by the Provisional Irish Republican Army while the vessels were moored at Baltimore, Republic of Ireland.
 One of the launches, Stork, was wrecked, while the other boat, Puffin, survived with minor damage.
 HMS Hecate was carrying out a hydrographic survey in collaboration with the government of the Republic.

 In the mid-1970s HMS Hecate was in the Persian Gulf surveying the entrance areas in the event of conflicts while based in Bandar Abbas, Iran.

+In November 1981 while on a routine visit to Nantes, France, an attempt was made to sink the vessel using a bomb placed on the hull by divers.
+The detonator went off in the early hours of the morning, but the explosive failed to detonate. calling themselves "the Bobby Sands Committee" later claimed responsibility.
+Hecate was undamaged and conducted North Atlantic surveys for the next 4 months, visiting Gibraltar, Tangiers, Madeira and Lisbon.

-During the Falklands War, Hecate, unlike her sister ships, was painted grey and sent south to assume 's role as the Ice Patrol Ship.
-Arriving on station after the ceasefire, Hecate conducted patrols and surveys in the South Atlantic.
+In June 1982, during the Falklands War, while her sister ship were used as hospital ships, Hecate was painted grey and given an armament of two 20 mm guns and Blowpipe surface-to-air missiles.
+On 23 July, after the ceasefire had ended the fighting, Hecate was sent to the South Atlantic to relieve HMS Endurance as Ice Patrol Ship while Endurance returned to Britain for a refit.
+Hecate conducted patrols and surveys in the South Atlantic.
+A survey was made at Mare Harbour in East Falkland, which later became the port facilities for RAF Mount Pleasant.
+A survey was also made of the Bay of Isles, South Georgia.
 Hecate visited British Antarctic Survey bases and spent Christmas in Grytviken, South Georgia, where the crew attended a candlelit Christmas mass in the settlement's old whaling church.
 The New Year was spent at the Falkland Islands before Hecate became the first Royal Navy ship to visit South America following the hostilities.
 Hecate embarked a Chilean pilot at Punta Arenas before sailing to Talcahuano, Chile via the Patagonian Channel.
 Following a brief visit, Hecate took passage through the Panama Canal for a four-day visit to Antigua.
 Hecate returned to the UK in February, 1983.